-In the world of vapor degreasing, there are four types of solvent degreasing systems: monosolvent cleaning, azeotrope cleaning, co-solvent cleaning and bi-solvent cleaning.
-Here we take a deep dive into the bi-solvent cleaning is perhaps the most complex but also the most powerful.
-Here’s how it works:
+In the world of vapor degreasing, there are three types of solvent degreasing systems: mono-solvent cleaning, co-solvent cleaning and bi-solvent cleaning.
+Here we take a deep dive into the bi-solvent cleaning process:

-In general, the MicroCare monosolvent fluids or azeotropes can perform all of the required cleaning jobs.
-But once in a while a customer has a particular contamination that can’t be managed by a single solvent or azeotrope.
-This can happen because of materials compatibility issues, throughput issues or maybe environmental regulations.
-In this case, you are going to need to add cleaning power without using banned ingredients.
+In general, the MicroCare mono-solvent cleaning fluids can perform all of the required cleaning jobs.
+But once in a while a customer has a particular contamination that can’t be managed by a single solvent cleaning process.
+This can happen because of specific types of contaminants, materials compatibility issues, throughput issues or maybe environmental regulations.

-A co-solvent system might fix the problem by adding a strong, non-volatile solvent to the boil sump of the degreaser.
-But this is limited by the temperature of the rinsing fluid.
-If the rinsing fluid boils at 40˚C, and the contamination needs to be at 100˚C to be cleaned, no amount of co-solvent scrubbing is going to get the job done.
+A co-solvent cleaning fluid system might fix the problem by adding a strong, non-volatile solvating agent to the boil sump of the degreaser.
+But this can be limited by the temperature of the rinsing fluid.
+If the rinsing fluid boils at 40˚C, and the contamination needs to reach 100˚C to be cleaned, no amount of co-solvent scrubbing is going to get the job done.

 How Does It Work?

 The two solvents have very different behaviors.
-The bi-solvent cleaning fluid is outside the degreaser, in a separate cleaning tank, and usually operates at much higher temperatures.
-These are usually highly aggressive but slow-drying hydrocarbon solvents.
+The solvating agent of the bi-solvent cleaning system (Solvent B) is located outside the degreaser in a separate cleaning tank.
+It operates at much higher temperatures than the rinse agent.

-Meanwhile, back in the vapor degreaser, the HFC, HFE or HFO rinsing solvents will boil at a low temperature (like the MicroCare™ and Vertrel™ solvents).
-They are primarily used to rinse the bi-solvent from the parts and also rinse any lifted or loosened contamination from the parts.
+The rinse agent (Solvent A) inside the vapor degreaser (typically an HFC, HFE or HFO based rinsing agent) boils at a lower temperature (like the MicroCare™ and Vertrel™ solvents).
+They both rinse the bi-solvent from the parts and also rinse any lifted or loosened contamination from the parts.

-Together, the system delivers excellent cleaning on all types of solder fluxes, oils, greases, waxes, and particulates, paints, buffing compounds and anti-rust agents.
-It is highly compatible with most metals, plastics and ceramics; it also has and broad compatibility with plastics and elastomers.
-The downside of bi-solvent cleaning is the requirement for a separate cleaning tank, the higher temperatures it requires, and the reduction in through-put from an extra cleaning cycle.
-On the other hand, it delivers excellent cleaning without water or other problematic cleaning products.
+The bi-solvent system delivers excellent cleaning on all types of solder fluxes, oils, greases, waxes, and particulates, paints, buffing compounds and anti-rust agents.
+It is highly compatible with most metals and ceramics.
+It also has broad compatibility with plastics and elastomers that can withstand the boiling temperatures.
+Bi-solvent cleaning delivers excellent cleaning without water or other problematic cleaning products.

-In summary, a co-solvent system can be used only for the most difficult soils, which often require high temperatures for removal.
+In summary, a bi-solvent cleaning system should be used only for the most difficult soils, which often require high temperatures for removal.
 In the right application they can provide superior cleaning results without the throughput delays inherent in aqueous systems.